openvinotoolkit/open_model_zoo/demos/python_demos/human_pose_estimation_demo/README.md

 # Human Pose Estimation Demo (top-down pipeline)

 This demo showcases top-down pipeline for human pose estimation on video or image.
 The task is to predict bboxes for everyone person on frame and then to predict a pose for everyone detected person.
-The pose may contain up to 18 keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
+The pose may contain up to 17 keypoints: ears, eyes, nose, shoulders, elbows, wrists, hips, knees, and ankles.

 # How It Works